Webpage adjusted for smaller screen width.

 a beginning phrase

-SUB-UNIT MARKER: So (v19B)
+sub-unit marker: So (v19B)

-TRANSPOSITION: choose life so you may live
+IMPERATIVE: choose life so you may live

 choose life in order that you may live, you and your descendants, (v19C)